 Land Use/Housing (Peggy Lynch)

-On the other hand, the League is vehemently opposed to SB 16, a bill that would allow up to 200 acres of ranchland in Malheur County to be converted to “ranchettes”.
-Besides taking agricultural lands from production, the League is concerned that these 100 homes would need to drill domestic “exempt wells”—using up to 15,000 gallons of water a day.
+The League urges a NO vote on SB 16, a bill that would allow up to 200 acres of ranchland in Malheur County to be converted to “ranchettes”.
+The League provided testimony in opposition in House Rules on June 10 and sent an Action Alert to members to ask the House to defeat the bill.
+House Rules will hold a Work Session on June 14.
+The League will continue to oppose and focus on both taking agricultural lands from production and our concern that these 100 homes would need to drill domestic “exempt wells”—using up to 15,000 gallons of water a day.
 The homes would also need septic systems.
 In Eastern Oregon water quantity and quality are both of grave concern.
-The bill is scheduled for a Work Session on March 4 in the Senate Energy and Environment Committee.
-Your voices against this bill would be appreciated.
+There are critical groundwater and groundwater management areas designated in Malheur County.

-See the Housing Report in other sections of this Legislative Report.
+See also the Housing Report in other sections of this Legislative Report.

 Past Natural Resources Reports